carnivalmobile/carnival-puppet-mongodb_automation_agent/README.md

     class { '::mongodb_automation_agent': }

+And setup the credentials to associate it with the right Mongo Cloud Manager account and group:

+    mongodb_automation_agent::agent_config_mmsgroupid: foo
+    mongodb_automation_agent::agent_config_mmsapikey: bar

 By default this module will install the latest version of the agent provided by Mongo and will leave updates to be managed via Cloud Manager.
 However you can instruct Puppet to ensure a specific version of the agent is installed by passing the `agent_version` param.

     class { '::mongodb_automation_agent':
         agent_version => '3.3.1.1977-1',
     }

 ## Requirements